alexewerlof/pk/README.md

 }
 ```

-It understands watever semver can parse so if the version was "4.3.2-beta.2+build1000"
+It understands watever [semver](https://www.npmjs.com/package/semver) can parse.
+So if the version was "4.3.2-beta.2+build1000"

 ```shell
 $ pk -s